ftripier/Milewskis-Category-Theory-For-Programmers/Yoneda Embedding/Notes.md

 - the functor that maps objects to hom-set functors, and the one whose natural transformations we defined via contravariant functor, describes the yoneda embedding.

+- Crucially, its important to realize that in the functor category, natural transformations are morphisms, and the hom-set functor itself can be embedded in Set via the hom-set functor by taking its natural transformations as the hom-set.

+- Yoneda embedding is important because it maps a categories functors to set into a category.
+You can study natural transformations directly as morphisms.
+That means you could easily discern which functors are representable by studying morphisms.

+- Generally, it seems important in category theory to study categories in various levels of "scoping".
+Set is the most zoomed in level of categoric examination because it allows you to study functions pointwise.
+The functor category is very zoomed out, but is more appropriate to examine how the categories functor's behave (like if they're representable).